 Recognizing that individuals sometimes establish residency here late in life but otherwise may not be engaged as residents of the Town of Southwest Harbor, selection of the honoree shall be by a committee of three.
 This committee will consist of the Town Clerk and two representatives of the Southwest Harbor Historical Society.

-Click on the link her or below There shall be a notice placed in the local media looking for nominations for those residents who are 90 years old or older and have been resident in the Town for a reasonable number of years.
+Click on the link here or below.
+There shall be a notice placed in the local media looking for nominations for those residents who are 90 years old or older and have been resident in the Town for a reasonable number of years.
 Nominations must be received in the Town Clerk’s Office 30 days from the date of posting of the notice in the media.
 The search may also include an informal survey, general public knowledge, voter registrations, and inquiries to nursing homes, senior citizen housing, civic groups, and churches or by nomination from family and friends.
 Click on the link here or below for a nomination form.

 The Chair of the Board of Selectmen or his or her designee shall present the oldest resident with the cane, and cause the name of the honoree to be inscribed on a plaque to be eventually displayed along with the original Boston Post Cane at the Town Office.
 A photo of the recipient will also be displayed.